 Mount Wellington, Kunanyi, or simply ‘The Mountain’ as the locals call it, is the summit of the Wellington range.
 Looming over Hobart at 1,269 metres, Mt Wellington offers stunning views over Hobart and surrounds, bush walking tracks, rock climbing, bike riding and more.
 We were incredibly lucky to get to the top right as it was snowing!
 The clouds started to clear just before we left to start our drive back down the mountain, wowing us with views for miles and miles.

 Hobart’s Museum of Old and New Art (MONA) is a must-see while in Hobart!
 Owned by businessman and art collector David Walsh, you will need at least a few hours to explore this quirky gallery.
 Even C, who is not a huge fan of art galleries, loved this place.
 The best way to get to MONA is to take the MONA ROMA ferry (also decorated in the gallery’s quirky style) from Brooke Street Pier to the museum.
 MONA is Australia’s biggest privately-owned museum, and is located mostly underground.
-The architecture and design is amazing, and headsets allow you to immerse yourself into the exhibits.
-There are a few exhibits not really suitable for kids, so just ask the friendly museum staff for the best things to see with your kids.
+The architecture and design is amazing, and headsets allow you to immerse yourself in the exhibits.
+There are a few exhibits not really suitable for kids, so just ask the friendly museum staff for the best family-friendly exhibits.
 Above ground, the estate boasts outdoor exhibits including a giant trampoline with bells underneath that ring while you jump, roaming peacocks plus plenty of space for a family picnic.